Skip to main content

 B Tier (Decent)

 Rare brainrots are fine.
-Not exciting, but they get the job done early-mid game.
+Not special, but they get the job done early-mid game.

 When to Replace Rares